markjprice/web-dev-net9/docs/errata/improvements.md

 > **Warning!** You might need to restart Visual Studio to see newly added project templates.

 > **Note**: The next edition will use Umbraco CMS version 17.0.0 which will be an LTS release that targets .NET 10.

+# Page 381 - Configuring the customer repository and Web API controller

+> Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 11, 2025](https://github.com/markjprice/web-dev-net9/issues/26).

+In the **Summary** section, in the second bullet, I wrote, "How to try out and document web service APIs with Swagger."

+In casual conversation, people sometimes say "Swagger" when they mean "OpenAPI," but this is technically inaccurate, especially since Swagger is tied to a particular set of tools.
+Initially, Swagger defined its own specification for APIs, called the Swagger Specification.
+In 2016, the Swagger Specification was donated to the OpenAPI Initiative, becoming the basis for the OpenAPI Specification.
+Swagger is now more of a toolset for working with OpenAPI-compliant APIs, including tools for API design, documentation, and testing.

+In the next edition, I will write, "How to try out and document web service APIs with OpenAPI."
+And I will add a note about terminology, as shown above.